Updated: May 29, 2018 (v. 4)

 There are a lot of special propaganda moments in this movie.
 At this point in history, a block-buster mega hit Hollywood movie could be nothing else but genocidal, Satanic propaganda.
 I should have expected it, but I was surprised also.
 There were audience members in tears at the end of the film as character after character turns to ashes.

-One of the themes is how love weakens the male characters.
+One of the themes is how love weakens the male (or “male”) characters.
 Their love for women doesn’t make them fight.
 Love makes them weak and foolish.
 So there’s a useful theme for those who don’t want us to reproduce.

 Another significant theme (but standard for science fiction) is the blurring of the lines between non-human and human, between living and non-living, between human and machine–in the case of the “Vision” and in the case of the Vision having sex with the Scarlet Witch–does nobody see any problem with this?
 I think people probably noticed it, but they let their kids watch it without any discussion.
 Maybe you should at least discuss it with your kids afterwards.
 Watering down the definition of human waters down rights for humans.
 That’s the point ultimately.
 Transhuman / post-human / uncertainty about human – this means people aren’t sure you get to be a human with the same rights.
 Welcome to an efficient slave system.

-Again, is Gamora’s sister a machine or a person?
+Is Gamora’s sister a machine or a person?
 It’s a blur.